Nepiki/Guides/Zillion-(SMS).md

 _Get JJ to level 5_

 Characters will gain a level when they pick up an Opa-Opa item.
-It also says "Level up" in the black text box.
-Collect four Level up items as JJ to get this achievement.
+It also says "level up" in the black text box.
+Collect four level up items as JJ to get this achievement.

 ***